 This is the fundamental command that starts combat between you and your chosen target.
 You will automatically use whatever weapon you are holding to initiate the attack.
 Of course, some weapons are more effective on some targets than others, and anyone who goes after a vehicle with his or her bare hands probably deserves what they get.
 Some targets are also more difficult than others, and it is not safe to assume than an NPC is going to be a pushover.

 Using this command will stop you from making attacks on your opponent.
-It will NOT, however, stop them from making attacks on you.
+It will NOT, however, stop them from attacking you.

 If you're about to die and the odds are that your attacker is not going to listen to reason or your shameless begging for your life, try flee.
 If you're successful you will pick a random direction and run for your life.
 Be careful, though, as the other combatant will get a parting shot at your back as you depart!
 If you are unsuccessful, however, you will skip your next combat round.

 mode mode <any>